Last Modified date Jul 25, 2021

 Global digitalization caused by the recent pandemic has accelerated the sales of IT infrastructure and services to provide 24/7 secure collaboration, Virtual Machines, and e-commerce tools to Work From Home (WFH) users.
 Many businesses who are looking to quickly scale IT capacity, start shifting from on-premises to public and hybrid clouds.
 Yet, concerns over data sovereignty and state regulations make IT decision-makers consider traditional VPS, VDS, and colocation over public cloud instances.
 It is a strong call for the hosting market to deliver clients local, low-latency data access and hardware at affordable price points.

-Considering the competitiveness of the hosting market, your server capability is not just some internal metric to monitor, now it’s also become one of the key requirements that provide your customers with speed and stability of their business.
-A lot of web hosting companies are finding their niche, but if you are a “generic” hosting company, you are forced to focus on the quality of services and monetization.
-This leads to the question: are newer hardware and software mandatory requirements when you need to deliver competitive services?
+Considering the competitiveness of the hosting market, your server capability is not just some internal metric to monitor, now it has become one of the key requirements that provide your customers with speed and stability of their business.
+A lot of web hosting companies are finding their niche, but if you are a “generic” hosting company, you are often forced to focus on the quality of services and monetization.
+This leads to the question: is newer hardware and software a mandatory requirement when you need to deliver competitive services?

 CloudLinux clients often ask:

-- Can you demonstrate the comparative performance of mod_lsapi vs PHP-FPM?
+- What is the comparative performance of mod_lsapi vs. PHP-FPM?